 - Endorsed by Circa, Playmarket, Age Concern NZ and Dementia NZ

 - Chimes with New Zealand’s Healthy Ageing Strategy.

 The Secret Lives of Extremely Old People will premiere at Wellington’s Circa Theatre on 24 November 2023, presented by the 90 Plus Group: Theatre against ageism.
-(One performance is already booked out, long before tickets go on sale.)
+(Three shows are already booked out, even before Earlybird tickets go on sale.)

-- More about the 90 Plus Group responsible for this production in Wellington
+- Much more here about Theatre Against Ageism and the 90 Plus Group responsible for this production in Wellington